Welcome to Concrete Raising Systems

 For state-of-the-art concrete raising that uses eco-friendly polyurethane foam for concrete leveling in less time, with fewer holes and won’t sink or settle again!

-Most of our driveway repairs in Kansas City run between eleven hundred and twenty-eight hundred dollars, depending on how much the concrete has settled and how large the area is.
-That might sound like a lot until you realize that replacing the same driveway would cost you three to five times that amount, take a week instead of a few hours, and require you to park on the street while the new concrete cures for days.
+Most of the driveway repairs Concrete Raising Systems does in Kansas City are between $1,100 -$2,800, depending on how much the concrete has settled and how large the area is.
+That might sound like a lot until you realize that replacing the same driveway would cost three to five times that amount, take a week instead of a few hours, and require you to park on the street while the new concrete cures for days.

 “I’m Ken Pralswater, and along with my business partner Jason Roland, we’ve been working in construction for a combined seventy-plus years.
 Jason started his own construction company back in 1988, so he’s seen just about every concrete problem you can imagine.
 I spent nearly four decades as a process engineer and builder before we started Concrete Raising Systems, and that engineering background is why I was drawn to polyurethane foam in the first place.
 The science behind it just makes sense, and more importantly, it works.”